About the Technology Guidelines

 They detail how our solar programs promote innovation and send longer-term market signals to encourage investment across the wider industry.
 They show how Distributed Energy Resources (DER) will be integrated into Victoria’s electricity system of the future – acting collectively as the largest single player in the electricity market – while achieving increased solar safety, performance and grid stability.

-The Technology Guidelines acknowledges at times ‘striking the right balance’ between competing stakeholder interests will be required and it aligns with Victoria’s and other Department of Environment, Land, Water and Planning initiatives.
+The Technology Guidelines acknowledges at times ‘striking the right balance’ between competing stakeholder interests will be required and it aligns with Victoria’s Renewable Energy and other Department of Energy, Environment and Climate Action initiatives.

 Our priority areas and guiding principles

 The Technology Guidelines commit us to three priority areas and nine guiding principles that will help steer the technology supported by the Solar Homes and Solar for Business Programs, towards smarter energy use and innovation to benefit all Victorians.

 This priority area is about improving the safety and quality of solar products by setting exceptional industry benchmarks.
 Our guiding principles to achieve this are:

 Guiding principle 1 – Adopt leading safety and performance specifications: Implementing leading eligibility criteria above industry minimum standards, and leading product warranties for key products such as PV modules, inverters, solar batteries, solar hot water and auxiliary equipment (such as connectors, DC isolators, protection, smoke detectors, earthing and bonding).

 Guiding principle 2 – Raise the industry benchmark for installations: Full system outcomes considering end-to-end consumer benefits, including raising the bar on installer safety training requirements, mandating compliance to industry leading codes of conduct, and leading work-quality warranty requirements and the promotion of quality assurance frameworks for businesses.